5 ways to experience Thailand

 Learning the art of the noodle

 In a tiny restaurant on the outskirts of the historical park, you’ll be shown the fine art of making Sukhothai noodles, which have a chewier, thicker texture than traditional noodles.
-The dish, like all Thai cuisine, aims for the ultimate balance of sweet, salty, sour and bitter tastes, and you’ll add barbecued pork, limes, palm sugar and chilli in perfect unison.
+The dish, like all Thai cuisine, aims for the ultimate balance of sweet, salty, sour and bitter tastes, and you’ll add barbecued pork, limes, palm sugar and chili in perfect unison.
 If you’re vegetarian, tofu is used instead.

 When the dish is ready, you’ll sit down to try your creation, which is served with crushed peanuts, more lime and crunchy green beans — and a rewarding glass of iced coffee or plum soda.